russelljennings/HyperXCloudIIWireless/README.md

 # HyperXCloudIIWireless
 A CLI and tray application to monitor HyperX Cloud II Wireless headset battery level.

+**Hopefully I can get this to support the Cloud Core I have... - Russell**

 <img src=./screenshots/tray_app.png alt="tray_app" width="400">

 ## Compatibility